puppetlabs/puppet-docs/source/puppet/3.8/reference/future_lang_namespaces.markdown

 [Class][classes] and [defined type][define] names may be broken up into segments called **namespaces.** Namespaces tell the autoloader how to find the class or defined type in your [modules][module].

+> **Warning:** [PUP-121](https://tickets.puppetlabs.com/browse/PUP-121) wasn't actually fixed as intended, and [relative namespacing](./lang_namespaces.html#relative-name-lookup-and-incorrect-name-resolution) remains a problem with the future parser in Puppet 3.8.1.
+It _is_ fixed in Puppet 4.0 and later.
+See [PUP-4818](https://tickets.puppetlabs.com/browse/PUP-4818) for more info.

 Syntax
 -----